-Best Development Group (Applicant) is proposing to construct a Grocery Outlet (retail store) on a 1.63-acre site located at 825, 845, and 851 S. Franklin Street, Fort Bragg, and identified by Assessor's Parcel Numbers (APNs) 018-120-47, 018-120-48, and 018-120-49 (Site).
+Best Development Group (Applicant) is proposing to construct a Grocery Outlet (retail store) on a 1.63-acre site located at 825, 845, and 851 S. Franklin Street, Fort Bragg, and identified by Assessor's Parcel Numbers (APNs) 018-120-47, 018-120-48, and 018-120- 49 (Site).
 Grocery Outlet describes itself as a value grocer, meaning they sell brand name products at lower prices.
 The site is owned by Dominic and Juliette Affinito and is located in the Coastal Zone within the City of Fort Bragg city limits.
-The City's General Plan designates the site as Highway Visitor Commercial (CH).
-In the Coastal Land Use and Development Code (CLUDC) it is located in the Highway Visitor Commercial (CH) zoning district.
 No changes to the Site's current land use or zoning designations are proposed under the Project.